renanlarrieu/Data-analyser-static-test-project-.exe/README.md

 ## HX711 use specifications

-In the case of `dados_teste_1.csv` all the data was capted in frequency of XX Hz
+In the case of `dados_teste_1.csv` all the data was capted by 10 Hz of frequency.

-Comparing the frequency select 10Hz/80Hz and the noise in the results: